-Future minimum required payments of principal and interest on this loan for the next five years are as follows:
+Future minimum required payments of principal and interest on this loan for the next four years are as follows:

 Year Ending June 30, Total Principal Interest

-2016 \$ 398,915 \$ 138,312 \$ 260,603

-2017 399,282 145,440 253,842
+2017 \$ 399,282 \$ 145,440 \$ 253,842

 2018 398,969 152,220 246,749

 2019 398,638 159,312 239,326

 2020 4,948,581 4,925,012 23,569

-Total \$ 6,544,385 \$ 5,520,296 \$ 1,024,089
+Total \$ 6,145,470 \$ 5,381,984 \$ 763,486

-11. DISTRICT OF COLUMBIA PUBLIC CHARTER SCHOOL BOARD CONTRACT:
+10. DISTRICT OF COLUMBIA PUBLIC CHARTER SCHOOL BOARD CONTRACT:

 The School was initially approved by the District of Columbia Board of Education and later reaffirmed by the District of Columbia Public Charter School Board, to operate a charter school in the District of Columbia.
+The District of Columbia Public Charter School Board (DCPCSB) is responsible for the ongoing oversight of the School's fiscal management and academic acceptability.
 The contract dated September 19, 2001, provides for a 15-year charter, unless sooner terminated in accordance with the contract.
 The charter contract may be renewed for successive 15-year periods if the DCPCSB deems that the Latin American Montessori Bilingual Public Charter School is in compliance with its charter contract and District statutory provisions.
 In addition, in accordance with the Charter School Act, the DCPCSB is required to review the charter every five years, with the most recent review occurring in the fall of 2014.
 The DCPCSB may revoke (or not renew) a charter school contract if a school violates applicable law, materially violates the charter contract or fails to meet the student academic achievement expectations set forth in the charter contract.
 Consequently, management does not anticipate non-renewal or revocation of its charter.

 As part of the agreement with the DCPCSB, the Charter School may be charged a public charter school fee, which is not to exceed one percent of the total revenues (less philanthropic and investment revenues) within the annual budget to cover the costs of undertaking the ongoing administrative responsibilities of the Board.
-For the years ended June 30, 2015 and 2014, the Charter School incurred \$73,243 and \$29,757, respectively, in administrative fees.
+For the years ended June 30, 2016 and 2015, the Charter School incurred \$78,254 and \$73,243, respectively, in administrative fees.

 The charter contract provides that the Latin American Montessori Bilingual Public Charter School may educate up to a predetermined number of students.
 However, this enrollment limit may be raised upon notification to and acceptance by the DCPCSB.
-The Charter School enrollment ceiling for the year ended June 30, 2015, was not permitted to be greater than 346 students.
-Audit enrollment for the 2014/2015 year averaged between 337 and 342 students and enrollment for the 2013/2014 year averaged between 314 and 320 students.
+The Charter School enrollment ceiling for the year ended June 30, 2016, was not permitted to be greater than 374 students.
+Audit enrollment for the 2015/2016 year averaged between 372 and 374 students and enrollment for the 2014/2015 year averaged between 337 and 342 students.

-12. PER-PUPIL FUNDING ALLOCATION:
+11. PER-PUPIL FUNDING ALLOCATION:

 The School receives local funding from the District of Columbia in the form of per-pupil educational allotments and facility allotments.
 This funding is based on the equivalent number of full-time students and is determined annually.
+For the year ended June 30, 2016, the per-student rate ranged from \$9,492 to \$12,719 for the educational allotment and \$3,124 for the facility allotment.
 For the year ended June 30, 2015, the per-student rate ranged from \$9,492 to \$12,719 for the educational allotment and \$3,072 for the facility allotment.
-For the year ended June 30, 2014, the per-student rate ranged from \$9,306 to \$12,471 for the educational allotment and \$3,000 for the facility allotment.
 Additional allotments were made for Special Education Services and English as a Second Language.
-Per-pupil funding for the years ended June 30, 2015 and 2014 was as follows:
+Per-pupil funding for the years ended June 30, 2016 and 2015 was as follows: